 The Gatekeeper is the single point of contact between the Scrum Team and the outside world.
-The Gatekeeper tends to block all connections between the Development Team and its stakeholders; all communication goes through him/her.
-The Gatekeeper may be acting as or really being an important Product Owner, because (s)he has to answer all the Development Teams’ questions, but really not having much time for the team.
+The Gatekeeper tends to block all connections between the Scrum Team and its stakeholders; all communication goes through him/her.
+The Gatekeeper may be acting as or really being an important Product Owner, because (s)he has to answer all the Developers questions, but really not having much time for the team.
 Also, the Gatekeeper typically wants to sign off on all the requirements.
-There’s nothing wrong with “protecting” the Development Team from the outside world.
-There’s nothing wrong with helping the Development Team to stay focussed.
-However, if you’re the single point of contact between the Development Team and the outside world… then you’re missing the point of being a great Product Owner.
+There’s nothing wrong with “protecting” the Scrum Team from the outside world.
+There’s nothing wrong with helping the Developers to stay focussed.
+However, if you’re the single point of contact between the Scrum Team and the outside world… then you’re missing the point of being a great Product Owner.

 A gatekeeper is a person who controls access to something, for example via a city gate.
 Various figures in the religions and mythologies of the world serve as gatekeepers of paradisal or infernalrealms, granting or denying access to these realms, depending on the credentials of those seeking entry.
 Acting in this capacity these figures may also partake of the status of watchman, interrogator or judge.
 In the late 20th century the term came into metaphorical use, referring to individuals or bodies that decide whether a given message will be distributed by a mass medium.

 The Gatekeeper is also referred to as the protector, guard, shield, gateway or single point of contact.

 With the many Product Owners and Product Managers we have trained and coached in their daily practice, we’ve observed the following patterns in Product Owners that we would classify as Gatekeepers: